Ankazoambo

 Ankazoambo is a town and commune in Madagascar.
-It belongs to the district of Ambositra, which is a part of Amoron'i Mania Region.
-The population of the commune was estimated to be approximately 6,000 in 2001 commune census.
+It belongs to the district of Ambositra, which is a part of Amoron'i Mania region.
+The population of the commune was estimated to be approximately 6,000 in the 2001 commune census.

 Primary and junior level secondary education are available in town.
 The majority 95% of the population of the commune are farmers, while an additional 3% receives their livelihood from raising livestock.
 The most important crops are rice and cassava, while other important agricultural products are beans and sweet potatoes.
 Services provide employment for 2% of the population.